mashery/portal-themes/src/docs/markdown-support.md

 ### Simple

-Blackbeard markdown will automagically turn every valid URL it finds in the text body to links for you.
+Mashery Portal markdown will automagically turn every valid URL it finds in the text body to links for you.

 ```md
 link to http://www.google.com/